ktatar/neuralacoustics/README.md

 Generated data could be extracted and loaded through a windowing alglorithm.
 The windowing algorithm is part of our datapoint extraction tool, which retrieves data points by means of repeatedly windowing the entries’ time series (collecting a data point per window).
 This windowing mechanism not only allows various options when visualizing a dataset, but also supports the customizability of dataset construction during the training of neural operators.

 ### Training and Evaluation
 The Neuralacoustics framework also aims to facilitate the design of neural operators capable of solving acoustics PDEs.
-Currently, this part of the framework is comparatively less developed than the dataset generation pipeline.
+Though this part of the framework is currently less developed compared to the dataset generation pipeline, basic training and evaluation pipelines have been completed.

+Neural operators are stored under the `networks` sub-directory.
+Similar to the numerical models and dataset generators, each neural operator is composed of a `.py` implementation script, containing the PyTorch model implementation, and `.ini` configuration file, containing the hyper-parameters of the model.

+The key features of the data generation pipeline also apply to the training and evaluation pipeline:

+* With highly **modular design**, the user can set up training tasks by just tuning the configuration file `default.ini` and running the `train.py` script under the root directory.
+The script will load all training configurations, including dataset construction, network selection, and optimization parameters, and carry out the training.

+* Training results are **reproducible** with a log file generated under the corresponding directory after the training terminates.
+The log file itself could be used as a unique configuration file for thoroughly replicating the training setup.

+* The evaluation script `eval.py` currently supports the **visualization** of a trained neural operator's prediction.
+It demonstrates the comparison between the predicted states and ground truth, with provides intuitive insights into a trained network’s performance.

 ## Quick Start